-The aerospace industry has been, and continues to be, one of the government’s top priorities for the country’s economic development.
-Mexico is fourteenth in the world ranking of the industry.
+The aerospace industry has been, and continues to be, one of the government’s top priorities for the country’s economic development as well as one of the booming sectors in Mexico.
+The country is fourteenth in the world ranking of the industry.
 Although rather young, the industry has been growing in recent years, but also in terms of attracting FDI and creating jobs.
 The Ministry of Economy estimates that the sector generated a total of US$8 billion in 2017.
 It is currently estimated that the industry employs more than 40,000 people, with a total of 330 companies operating in 18 states.
 Exports in the sector are expected to reach US$8 billion by 2020.

 In terms of FDI, according to Agencia Espacial Mexicana (AEM), Mexico is considered the third-largest recipient in the world, just behind the United States and the United Kingdom.
 With an annual investment of US$3.06 billion in 2017, an increase of 2% over 2016.

 The government has put in place a strategic program, Pro-Aereo, to position Mexico as a member of the ten global exporting countries.
 This program focuses on the development of technology and human capital.
 The Ministry of Economy created the Aerospace Advisory Council, composed of representatives of industry, academic partners, and related government agencies.
 The objective of this committee is to promote FDI and the development of all actors in the sector.